kris71990/worldleaders/front-end/README.md

     - The main wrapper component.
 This component is rendered in main within the Provider component, which is integrated with Redux and connects to the Redux store.
     - This component directly renders `Header`, `Footer`, and `Landing`

-2. Header - renders a header
+2. Header - renders a header - this header contains links that render the `Ranking` components

 3. Footer - renders a footer